Castle of Buitrago del Lozoya

-The Castle of Buitrago del Lozoya (Spanish: Castillo de Buitrago del Lozoya) is a castle located inside the walls of Buitrago del Lozoya, Community of Madrid region, Spain.
+The Castle of Buitrago del Lozoya (Spanish: Castillo de Buitrago del Lozoya) is a castle located inside the walls of Buitrago del Lozoya, in the autonomous community of Madrid, Spain.

 It was built in the 15th century in Gothic-Mudéjar style.
 It has a rectangular plan, with seven towers of various shapes (round, pentagonal, square), all in stone.
 The interior is in ruins.

-It was declared Bien de Interés Cultural in 1931.
+It was declared a national monument in 1931 and a Bien de Interés Cultural in 1993 as part of the historic quarter of the town.